macder/wfv-validation/README.md

 [![Build Status](https://travis-ci.org/macder/wp-form-validation.svg?branch=master)](https://travis-ci.org/macder/wp-form-validation)

 **NOTE - WFV is being re-factored to something awesome.
-The new architecture uses a builder pattern to create a fully encapsulated composite that is acted up with a validation visitor.
+The new architecture uses a builder pattern to create a fully encapsulated composite with adaptable validation.
 The resulting composite is a fluent API giving the client a powerful and pleasant experience to work with user input**

 **Check out the [builder branch](https://github.com/macder/wp-form-validation/tree/feature/builder)